MajorZiploc/flashcards_app/README.md

 add a light/dark mode toggle to the settings

 add sqlite storage for app settings

+address warnings and errors in console from various actions - also shown as popup at bottom of the app

+  its all in my dependencies - updating dependencies may fix it, but thats a large effort

 # Check if you have all dependencies